lmorchard/blog.decafbad.com/_posts/2004-10-08-itunesxslt.markdown

 ---
-wordpress_id: 561
+comments_archived: true
+date: '2004-10-08T13:07:49-04:00'
+excerpt: So I had an idea for a quick podcasting listening hack on the way
+    into work this morning.
 layout: post
-title: Using iTunes as a podcast aggregator, with a little help from XSLT
-excerpt: So I had an idea for a quick podcasting listening hack on the way into work this morning.
-date: "2004-10-08T13:07:49-04:00"
 tags:
 - syndication
 - xml
+title: Using iTunes as a podcast aggregator, with a little help from XSLT
+wordpress_id: 561
 wordpress_slug: itunesxslt
 wordpress_url: http://www.decafbad.com/blog/?p=561
 ---